What Your Difficult, “Negative” Emotions May Be Trying to Tell You

 “Ugh, I’m bored!”
 “There’s nothing to do…”

-Boredom’s message is right in its words.
-Boredom is letting you know that it isn’t okay, satisfied, or engaged enough with the present moment and is asking for change.
+Boredom tends to let us know something feels unstimulating, disconnected, repetitive, or emotionally flat… it’s signaling that we’re not okay, satisfied, or engaged enough with the present moment and is asking for change.
 “I don’t want to be here just thinking thoughts”...
 “Let’s do something else” boredom whispers, and before you know it, you’re scanning your brain for possible next activities, doodling on the piece of paper in front of you, or jumping up out of your seat to unconsciously open the refrigerator (again :)).

 Worry